Betsy DeVos And The High-Stakes Standoff Over Student Loan Forgiveness

 For its part, the Education Department insists it has been forthcoming with the House education committee's demands.
 While it repeatedly rebuffed Scott's requests for DeVos to testify, the department instead offered Brown, a retired Air Force major general tapped to head the student loan office in March.

-"General Brown is our foremost expert on borrower defense.
-While the Secretary is willing to testify, we know that the most productive way forward is for General Brown to testify," Education Department Press Secretary Angela Morabito told NPR on Wednesday.
+"Gen. Brown is our foremost expert on borrower defense.
+While the secretary is willing to testify, we know that the most productive way forward is for Gen. Brown to testify," Education Department press secretary Angela Morabito told NPR on Wednesday.
 "We're working really hard to comply with lawful oversight activities, and they won't take 'Yes' for an answer."

 Morabito noted in an email on Thursday to reporters that the department had gone to "great lengths" to provide Congress with the information it had requested.
 Scott's office provided NPR with a detailed timeline, beginning in 2018, that shows Scott's staff reached out to the department dozens of times, repeatedly requesting the information the department finally pledged to hand over, after threat of subpoena.